robwil/web-eatyourexam/content/post/2008-01-29-howto-gba-emulation-on-iphone.md

 title: 'Howto: GBA Emulation on iPhone'
 url: /?p=109
 ---
-I&#8217;m not going to reinvent the wheel here by making my own tutorial.
+I’m not going to reinvent the wheel here by making my own tutorial.
 Great ones already exist.

 Check out this site for a nice tutorial on GBA emulation on the iPhone (thanks to the gpsPhone program):